-The review of the investment return assumptions in this report are forward-looking measures of likely investment return outcomes for the asset classes in the current investment policy.
-For purposes of this analysis, we have analyzed the System's investment policy with the capital market assumptions from fourteen nationally recognized investment consultants.
+The analysis of the investment return assumption in this report is based on forward-looking measures of expected investment return outcomes for the asset classes in the System's current investment policy.
+For purposes of this analysis, we have analyzed the System's investment policy with the capital market assumptions from thirteen nationally recognized investment advisors.